 The Gutenberg press invented in 1440 made English become even more widespread as it was published in print and distributed for the whole world to learn and read.
 This allowed English literature and culture to flourish significantly!

-Today, English has become the leading language in business, science, literature, politics, diplomacy and many more areas and industries.
-It is also considered as the world’s lingua franca as over 55 countries speak it as a second language.
+Today, English has become the leading language in business, science, literature, politics, diplomacy, and many more areas and industries.
+It is also considered the world’s lingua franca as over 55 countries speak it as a second language.

 The English Language Today

 Certainly, English has really become a ‘global’ language after its evolution over the years.
 And the story of English is quite fascinating and complex, don’t you think?
 From its start in a jumble of West Germanic dialects to its role today as a global language, English has certainly risen to become the most influential language in the modern world.